Jayashree-D/docs/designs/multihost-physical-led.md

 ## Requirements

- - Udev rules to receive LED events.
- - Support for script to save LED events in a file.
- - Read the udev events from the file in phosphor-led-sysfs daemon.
+ - Entity manager configuration to support the number of LEDs.

  - Provide a single systemd service for phosphor-led-sysfs application.

 ## Proposed Design